Class declaration

 1 | class Rectangle { |

-is another way to define a class.
+A class expression is another way to define a class.
 Class expressions can be named or unnamed.

 1 | // unnamed |